 Today I’m working on writing nonfiction books to help others learn to design and sew their own custom doll clothes.
 As a school librarian, that seemed like the next obvious step.
 While waiting for my books to be published, please feel free to enjoy the doll play videos I create on my YouTube Channel, including Romeo and Juliet With Dolls and Adventures in Paris.

 To see why I offer my patterns and doll clothes for free, please go to my Chelly’s Books page.

-If you love to read YA and you’d like to hear about my books when they’re published, or if you’re also a writer and want to rub elbows with other writers like me, consider connecting with me through one of these venues:
+If you love to read books and you’d like to hear about my books when they’re published, or if you’re also a doll seamstress like me, consider connecting with me through one of my social media venues.